SeniruHasith/Digital-Image-Procession/README.md

 4. Integration with a Flask web application for easy deployment and interaction

 This project can serve as a starting point for building medical image classification systems or can be adapted for other image-based classification tasks.
 Feel free to explore the code, provide feedback, or contribute to the ongoing development.

+To get the dataset and pre trained model feel free to gmail - seniruhasith@gmail.com